Four Ways to Promote Physical Therapy as Preventative Wellness

 - Rather than waiting until a sprained ankle or knee discomfort derails their hiking plans, keep your patients on the hiking (or biking or walking) trail by reaching out first.

-- Can reveal underlying dysfunction – like imbalance or low range of motion you never noticed: Physical therapists are experts trained in keeping the MSK system healthy and recognizing any bad postural habits.
+Physical therapists are experts trained in keeping the MSK system healthy and recognizing any bad postural habits.
 What might start out as just a preventative appointment can often times reveal an underlying dysfunction, muscle tightness or low range of motion.
-Often times, a patient might not classify a bit of discomfort as pain that needs to be treated but sometimes that discomfort can lead to injury – especially if not looked at.
+Often times, a patient might not classify a bit of discomfort as pain that needs to be treated.
+Sometimes, though, that discomfort can lead to injury – especially if not looked at.
 If you know your patients have picked up a new, rigorous workout schedule there’s a chance they might be pushing through small aches and pains as well.
 Receiving a regular evaluation from a PT can help expose any imbalance or dysfunction before it becomes a bigger issue.
 Addressing any issue – no matter how big or small – early on can help prevent the need for other avoidable health care services down the road.

 The ability to move freely and without pain is something that no one should be forced to give up.
 Actively sharing and marketing your skills as a physical therapist can help get our patient population feeling BETTER and keep them healthy and injury free!